Updated for 2017!

 17. It Also Gets Dark

 If your younger children have never been on “dark rides” before, you may be shocked by their reactions.
 I’ve seen kids wailing in Small World, and this is a happy dark ride!
 Start explaining to them that some rides and shows may be in the dark.
-A great way to do this is through showing ride videos found on YouTube.
+A great way to do this is by showing ride videos found on YouTube.

 Once you arrive in the parks, don’t push your children into something they can’t handle.
 If the tears start in the first dark space, then don’t continue going into dark ride after ride.
 You can always come back when they are older.